especially in the lower part of the face, so the transition to this model was less dramatic a change.

 Some time in the early 90's, the Imagineers decided to beef up the attic scene (unnecessarily, in my book).
 They gave the bride a visible face, put in a phantom piano player plunking out a distorted wedding march, and re-dressed the pop-up ghosts as groomsmen, each of them shouting "I do" in a mocking sort of way.
 That "middle bride" version of BH debuted in September of 1995.
 This widely-reproduced photograph makes her look kind of sweet.
-Notice how the eyes have been dimmed, so you can read the face?
-What'd I tell you in the last post?

 we are to the Marc Davis sketch showing a darkened upper face on the candle bearer.

 Orlando went to a "middle bride" with a fully-visible face about the same time as Anaheim.
 The main difference was the hair, which was pretty crazy at WDW.
 They were forever fine-tuning her face, but a lot of people never liked this version ("the smurf bride") and preferred the spookier DL middle bride.

 But just as was the case at DL, the middle bride doesn't look so much threatening as forlorn (yes, I realize I'm overusing that word).
 Still, WDW never got as melodramatic as DL did, since Florida was spared the mocking groomsmen shouting "I do."
 Never got those.